 Human resources as an academic discipline have several branches of studies that revolve around managing and developing workforces.
 The programs under this field of study generally teach the underlying principles and methods of organizational psychology, labor relations, business ethics, behavioral science, dispute and conflict resolution, compensation and benefits, employee training and development, and more.
 This discipline also involves learning about the technologies and strategies used in organizing work and managing people.

-Human resources degree offers a vast field of employment opportunities.
+Human resources degree programs offer a vast field of employment opportunities.
 Depending on the level of degree and experience you have acquired, you can qualify for various jobs from entry-level to specialized and managerial HR positions.
 Entry-level HR jobs include staffing coordinators and HR assistants (Indeed Editorial Team, 2020).
 Typically, they are in charge of prescreening applicants, keeping track of paperwork, filing documentation, recordkeeping, and other basic HR responsibilities (UpstartHR).

 With a degree in human resources, you can also go for mid- and senior-level HR positions, which are more involved in developing strategies to keep the employees engaged and productive.
 The higher HR positions are also the ones in charge of overseeing the overall decision-making process and overseer of the recruiting process, employee training and development, payroll and compensation, benefits, and employee relations (Indeed Editorial Team, 2020).